CyanSheepMedia/cyanpy/README.md

 # cyanpy
-A collection of small, callable functions which I use quite often.
-This will be added to whenever a new function is needed.
+A collection of functions and classes for use with PyGame.
+Designed with the explicit purpose of increasing development time of games.

+Read the [documentation](../blob/master/DOCUMENTATION.md) to better understand how to use these functions and their purpose.

+Hope you might find these useful,
+Emily Warr